sncryptotech77/BASE-TAMILAN/README.md

 Aspirational goal toward permission‑less sequencer and validator participation over time.
 Distributed node and indexer infrastructure (not fully centralized).
 Third‑party validators and RPC providers contribute to network resilience.
+Transparent specification and upgrade paths published for the chain.